Name, registered office, duration

 Pension benefits

-Pension benefits to members of the Board of Directors and of the Group Management are granted only in accordance with the domestic and foreign company pension funds and comparable pension plans of the Company or the Group (including management benefit schemes, early retirement plans for Group Management members [Welfare Foundation] and international retirement benefit plans).
-The benefits to the insured members and the employer contributions are specified in the respective plan rules or regulations.
+Pension benefits to members of the Board of Directors and the Group Management are granted only in accordance with the domestic and foreign pension funds and comparable pension plans of the Company or the Group (including management benefit schemes, early retirement plans for Group Management members [Welfare Foundation] and international retirement benefit plans).
+The benefits to the insured persons and the employer contributions are specified in the plans or regulations.

 Loans, credits

-The Company does not extend any loans, credit, guarantees, or other securities to any member of the Board of Directors or the Group Management.
+The Company does not extend any loans, credits, guarantees, or other securities to any member of the Board of Directors or the Group Management.

 The duration of the mandate of the Board of Directors’ members is determined by their office term and the law.
-Employment agreements with members of the Group Management may be concluded for a fixed contractual term of up to one year.
-The termination period for unlimited employment agreements concluded with members of the Group Management may be a maximum of twelve months.
-Employment agreements with members of the Group Management may contain a post-contractual non-competition clause for which the employee can be compensated.
-The compensation for non-competition clauses is limited to the average of the compensation of the last three financial years.
+Fixed-term employment agreements with members of the Group Management may be concluded for a fixed contractual term of up to one year.
+The termination period for unlimited employment agreements concluded with members of the Group Management may amount to a maximum of twelve months.
+Employment agreements with members of the Group Management may contain a post-contractual non-competition clause which may be compensated.
+Compensation for a non-competition clause is limited to the average of the compensation of the last three fiscal years.

 Appointment

 The General Meeting annually elects one or several natural persons or legal entities, who must have special professional qualifications in accordance with Article 727b SCO as Auditors.
-Their term ends with the conclusion of the next General Meeting.
+The term of office ends after the next ordinary General Meeting following the election.
 Re-election is possible.

-The rights and duties of the Auditor are determined by law.
+The rights and duties of the Auditors are determined by law.

 Fiscal year